mastodon/documentation/Running-Mastodon/Docker-Guide.md

 **Note**: The `--rm` option for docker-compose will remove the container that is created to run a one-off command after it completes.
 As data is stored in volumes it is not affected by that container clean-up.

-## Running tasks
+## Using tootctl

-Running any of these tasks via docker-compose would look like this:
+Using tootctl via docker-compose would look like this:

-    docker-compose run --rm web bundle exec rake mastodon:media:clear
+    tootctl settings registrations close

 ## Updating